People all around the world, and for much of human history have used “barefoot sandals” for almost any activity:

 - If the size of that sandal template is too big, print the smaller one.
 And, of course, vice versa.

-- For the Z-Trek and Z-Trail sandals, if you’re a man and the template seems too wide, try the “women’s” template.
+- For the Z-Trek, Z-Trail, Naboso, and Veracruz sandals, if you’re a man and the template seems too wide, try the “women’s” template.
 And if you’re a woman and the woman’s sandal template seems too narrow, try the “men’s” instead.

 - If you’re really not sure, take a few pictures of your feet on the templates and email them to us.
 We’ll give you our opinion on optimal sizing.